Maud S. Mandel

 Describe your job responsibilities:

-How your education prepared you for your current job:
+How did your education prepare you for your current job?

-Advice to students who are considering studying Judaic Studies:
+What advice would you give to students who are considering studying Judaic Studies?